 Have lunch at Dim Sum Square on the intersection between Hillier Street and Jervois Street.
-You’ll queue with businessmen and get hurried, typically abrupt service but it’s part of the experience and worth it for a steaming basket of deliciousness.
+You’ll queue with businessmen and get hurried, abrupt service but it’s worth it for a steaming basket of deliciousness.
 The custard buns are particularly famous as are the char siu bao (sticky pork barbecue buns) but you can’t go wrong with the menu here.
 Cultural tip: you have to provide your own napkins in restaurants and take your own toilet roll too.

 If you’ve been in HK a while and are craving Western food, check out Grassroots pantry for a health food fix of quinoa salad and vegan brunch options.
 Next door is hipster coffee shop, Classified, which will satisfy even the fussiest coffee snob.